wgengarelly/ng-dynamic-forms/README-FORK.md

-# To Sync with Original:
+# To Sync with Original

 https://help.github.com/articles/syncing-a-fork/